tarasov1812/econect/README.md

 **<h1>The 2024 NASA Space Apps Challenge</h1>**

+**Team:** Changin voices

+**Members:** Lorena del Carmen Requena Ponce, Osthailyd Bautista Areiza, Carmela García Díaz, Arun Cardenas Saenz, Alexander Tarasov, Lucía Gómez Mancebo.

-**### Challange:** Tell Us a Climate Story! ###
+**Challange:** Tell Us a Climate Story!

-**### Description:** Our project, EcoNect, is based on raising awareness about the impact of greenhouse gases on our planet.
+**Description:** Our project, EcoNect, is based on raising awareness about the impact of greenhouse gases on our planet.
 This will be done through an application.
 When opened, the app will display a 3-minute video that tells the story of our planet.
 It shows how the Earth has been deteriorating and, as a last hope, the Earth asks for help from a little girl.
 This girl represents hope for change and shows that we still have time to save the planet.
 As a solution, EcoNet is presented as a social network where you can discover ways to help the environment.
-It aims to promote sustainable development and make it accessible to all audiences. ###
+It aims to promote sustainable development and make it accessible to all audiences.

-**<h3>Application Screenshots:</h3>**
+**<h2>Application Screenshots:</h2>**
 ![MainPage](screenshots/screen1.png)
 ![MainPage](screenshots/screen2.png)